 There are a limited number of Centre Court and No.1 Court tickets for sale on the day.
 The queue starts early - many people arrive the day before and even have sleeping bags!
 If you can't face queuing for the tickets sold on the day, the way to enjoy Wimbledon is to buy a ground pass and watch play on the outside courts.
 Then when spectators leave the show courts you can buy their tickets for £5, or £3 after 5pm.
 If it stays light you can watch four hours of tennis for less than £10.
 Ground passes cost about £10, reduced after 5pm.

 For more information call 020 8971 2473 or visit the official Wimbledon website.

 It is usually impossible to get tickets for Chelsea or Arsenal matches unless you are already a member.
-You can go to the match without a ticket and buy an illegal ticket but this is not recommended as they can cost up to £80 and are not guaranteed.
+And buying tickets from people trying to sell tickets outside the stadium is illegal and not recommended.

 You can usually get tickets for the Championship teams in London.
 These cost between £20 - £30 a ticket and the teams are West Ham, Watford, Brentford and the local team, Queen's Park Rangers (their ground is in Shepherd's Bush).